DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Proposed Approach

 \subsection{Attack Effectiveness}

+Figure \ref{approach} represents an overview of the proposed framework.
 Our goal is to generate physical adversarial patches that are natural-looking while still maintaining their attack performance in real-world scenarios.
 We iteratively perform gradient updates on the adversarial patch $(P)$ in the pixel space that optimizes our objective function, as defined below:

 $L_{det}$ is the adversarial detection loss. $L_{sim}$ is the similarity loss (See Section \ref{stealth}). $L_{tv}$ is the total variation loss on the generated image to encourage smoothness (See Section \ref{robust}). $\alpha$, $\beta$, and $\gamma$ are hyper-parameters used to scale the three losses.
 For our experiments we set $\alpha = 1$, $\beta = 4$, and $\gamma = 0.5$.
 We optimize the total loss using Adam \cite{adam} optimizer.
 We try to minimize the object function $L_{total}$ and optimize the adversarial patch.
 We freeze all weights and biases in the object detector, and only update the pixel values of the adversarial patch.
 The patch is randomly initialized.
 Object detectors, such as YOLO, output an arbitrary number of boxes or detections.
 For each detection $j$, the goal is to attack two quantities: its objectness probability $D^j_{obj}$ and its class probability $D^j_{cls}$.
 Minimizing the objectness probability $D^j_{obj}$ causes the j-th object not to get detected.
 Minimizing class probability $D^j_{cls}$ causes the j-th object to get classified into the wrong class (e.g. person gets classified as a dog.).
 In this paper, we focus on targeting the person class, e.g., considering the ML-based smart surveillance use cases.
 Thus, we minimized both the objectness $D^j_{obj}$ and class probabilities $D^j_{cls}$ pertaining to the person class.
-Our adversarial detection loss is defined by: $L_{det} = \frac{1}{n} \sum^{n}_{i = 1} (\frac{1}{\#objects}\sum^{\#objects}_{j=1} [D^j_{obj} (I'_i)D^j_{cls}(I'_i)])$.
+Our adversarial detection loss is defined by: